Revelations (Gene album): Composition and lyrics

 Tony Blair and New Labour were referenced in some of the songs on Revelations.

-Revelations has been compared in sound to Gene's Olympian, lacking the Smiths influenced heard on it.
+Revelations has been compared the band's earlier album Olympian, while stepping away from the latter's Smiths-influenced sound.
 Aidan Reynolds of Drowned in Sound wrote that the album "moves the band's palette from aggression to outright rage, stripping the songs back to their skeletal forms and adding political fury to Rossiter's already bright fire".
 It starts with "As Good as It Gets", which alludes to the British landscape under New Labour, and is followed by the darker-sounding "In Love with Love".
 "Love Won't Work" features horns from Roddy Lorimer, and is followed by "The British Disease", which critiques British Prime Minister Tony Blair and his cabinet, backed by music that evokes "What Difference Does It Make?"
 (1984) by the Smiths.

 "Fill Her Up" features Spanish-lite horns, courtesy of Lorimer; "Something in the Water" is a slow-building song akin to the material on Drawn to the Deep End.
 "Mayday" make references to British politicians, namely Peter Mandelson and Aneurin Bevan.
 "Little Child" was inspired by Rossiter's daughter, and deals with having anxiety ahead of the birth of a firstborn.
 "Stop" comes across as the offspring of "Olympian" and "London, Can You Wait?", both tracks from Olympian.
 "The Police Will Never Find You" takes inspiration from the work of Faces, ending with a coda consisting of "la la la".
 The album concludes with the ballad "You'll Never Walk Again".